Hormones, High School, and ADHD: A Parent’s Guide

 Stand Firm on Tough Issues

 Major offenses always require discipline.
-Teens with ADHD are at higher risk for substance abuse and addictions, driving violations, and car accidents than teenagers without.
+Teens with ADHD are at higher risk for substance abuse and dependency, driving violations, and car accidents than teenagers without.
 These misbehaviors call for swift and meaningful consequences.
 Be clear that there is zero tolerance for dangerous or illegal behavior, and take action when rule violations occur.

 Consequences should be linked directly to your teen’s infractions.
 For instance, allowing your daughter to only go out on weekends only if she acts responsibly during the week, including attending all classes at school, will set up a system of rewards and results.
 If she breaks the rules, she’ll have to suffer the consequences you establish together.